Ardhat/docs/env.md

 ---

-Environmental sensing is performed by a Bosch BME280 integrated sensor
+The Ardhat-E provides Environmental Sensing in addition to the basic functions of Ardiuno compatitibility and power management.
+This is performed by a Bosch BME280 integrated sensor

 * humidity sensor
 * barometric pressure sensor